FARM3R8OY/HexaphobUS/Code/setup.md

 To configure Arduino in VSCode/VSCodium, follow these steps:
 - Make sure that you install the [Arduino IDE](#insIDE): the Arduino extension on VSCode/VSCodium will need its executables;
 - Find your Arduino path file ("<drive:\<programs>\Arduino", for instance) and add the [Sunfounder PWM Servo Driver library](../README.md#PWM) to the Arduino libraries ("<drive>:\<programs>\Arduino\libraries" with folder name "Adafruit_PWMServoDriver", for instance).
 This step is specific to our project;
-- Open VSCode or VSCodium;
+- On VSCode or VSCodium;
 	- Extensions (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>): Make sure that the "Arduino" extension is installed (and any other Arduino/C/C++ extension you find useful);
 	- Show All Commands (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) &#8594; Preferences: Open settings (JSON) &#8594; Add the following parameters (according to the [VSCode Arduino extension's GitHub page](https://github.com/microsoft/vscode-arduino)):
 		```bash